You should know what a toothbrush is.

 You can find a return to your natural colour through a more natural method, no bleaching or cosmetic dentistry required.

 Charcoal is also known to be abrasive, which also helps remove the stains from the surface of teeth.

 Tooth whitening is the biggest draw for many.
 If you want to really understand how best to whitening your teeth, this simplified overview of whitening is a great place to start.

 The same carbon absorbing properties that remove plaque and tannins can also remove the bacteria that cause you to suffer from bad breath.

-The idea here is not to mask or overpower the natural odor produced by your mouth, but to remove the bacteria that creates the odor in the first place for a more pleasant post clean feeling for you and for those you interact with throughout the day.
+The idea here is not to mask or overpower the natural odour produced by your mouth, but to remove the bacteria that creates the odour in the first place for a more pleasant post clean feeling for you and for those you interact with throughout the day.